selimchiki/AppleWatchFaces/readme.md

 1. **Can I download this from the app store ?**

   **TLDR:** At this time, Apple is not ready for developer created watch faces -- see below for more

-**Typical reponse from Apple if you submit an iOS app that has a wach face:**
+  **Typical reponse from Apple if you submit an iOS app that has a watch face:**

   Guideline 4.2.4 - Design - Minimum Functionality